ricebear-org/ricebear-org.github.io/discord.md

 Currently, the ricebear@Discord gulid has the following bots:

 - AquaBot (formerly known as Red-v3-ricebear).
 This bot has multiple functions; type `.help` or `/` to see its commands.

+- RaufBot, which posts Discord-Datamining updates to `#discord-news`.

 - Mudae.
 This is a 3rd-party bot not hosted by ricebear.
 Its main function is a gacha game, accessable by members with Mudae Access.